amckay/ModelUtils.jl/README.md

 ## Endogenous and exogenous variables

 The model variables are stored in the vectors `X` and `E` and we want to be able to easibly reference specific parts of these vectors.
-We define a data type `Vars` to identify our endogeous variables using the macro
+Suppose we have three endogenous variables: `y`, `p`, and `i`, we then define a data type `Vars` to identify our endogeous variables using the macro

 ```julia
 @endogenousvariables y p i